 2. All applicants must have, at the time of first registration, an undergraduate degree from an accredited college or university.
-Applicants are required to take the Aptitude Test of the Graduate Record Examination.
+Applicants are required to take the Graduate Record Examination (GRE).
 Information may be obtained from the Graduate Record Examination, Educational Testing Service, Box 955, Princeton, NJ 08540 (Web site: www.gre.org/atglance.html).

 In addition, a reading knowledge of a modern foreign language is suggested.

 APPLICANTS MUST SUBMIT THE FOLLOWING DOCUMENTS IN ENGLISH

 1. On-line application (https://app.applyyourself.com/?id=COL-ARCH)*

 2. Application Fee ($75.00 US)*

 6. Portfolio (submitted by mail, postmarked by application deadline)

 8. International Students Only: TOEFL (Minimum score: 100 IBT, 250 CBT, 600 PBT)